5 Tips for Animation in Marketing Video Production

 3. Recording Voiceover is Part of Animation Pre-Production

-Voiceover is often an afterthought with live action productions, but with animation, it has to happen at the beginning of the process—and that of course means having your script written, approved, and locked pretty early on.
+Voiceover is often an afterthought with live-action productions, but with animated marketing video production, it has to happen at the beginning of the process—and that of course means having your script written, approved, and locked pretty early on.

 4. Know Which Platforms You’ll Include in Your Marketing Plan From the Start